 Estate Planning for Parents of Children with Autism

 This website discusses what it means to plan your estate when you have a child with autism.
-It addresses the basics – like what exactly estate planning is and the challenges it can bring – as well as what documents you need to have in order in your estate planning, which documents your child needs to be successful and in compliance with the law, and how you should proceed once you have put your affairs in place.
+It addresses the basics as well as what documents you need to have in order in your estate planning, which documents your child needs to be successful and in compliance with the law, and how to proceed.

 Indiana Resource Center for Autism